 1966 ~ "River Deep -- Mountain High," written by Jeff Barry, Ellie Greenwich & Phil Spector, recorded by Ike & Tina Turner for Philles Records

-Talented director Alison Anders ("Gas Food Lodging") pays tribute to the Brill Building in this comedy-drama, with characters based loosely on songwriter Carole King, producer Phil Spector, and eccentric Beach Boy Brian Wilson.
+Talented director Alison Anders ("Gas Food Lodging") pays tribute to the Brill Building in the 1996 comedy-drama "Grace of My Heart," with characters based loosely on songwriter Carole King, producer Phil Spector, and eccentric Beach Boy Brian Wilson.
+Check it out!

 What's with the bust?